The Best Spots to See Spring Flowers Across Canada

 Toast Spring at the Annapolis Valley Apple Blossom Festival

 This heritage festival takes place at the end of May, each year, in Kentville, in the province of Nova Scotia.
 Running since 1933, it celebrates the gorgeous apple blossoms throughout the plentiful orchards of the Annapolis Valley.
-This year’s festival, with the theme “Back in Bloom” runs from May 25 to May 30.
-Events include an Apple Blossom Ghost Walk and Blossom Fireworks, as well as a Grand Street Parade and street party.
+This year’s festival, with the theme “Uniquely Yours” runs from May 24 to May 29.
+Events include an Apple Blossom food truck party and Blossom Fireworks, as well as a Grand Street Parade and a carnival for kids.
 You can also enjoy the region's famous apple cider, and raise a glass to the season.

 Explore Nova Scotia on our Canadian Eastern Rail Classic trip.